juniordiscart/ImpossibleOdds-Toolkit/README.md

 ### Enums

 There are situations where you might want to display an enum value properly instead of its internal value name.
-The usual way to go about it is to write a `switch`-statement and list all possibilities, but that becomes tedious the more values there are, as well as on how many places you want to display these values.
+The usual way to go about it is to write a `switch`-statement and list all possibilities, but that becomes tedious the more values there are, as well as in how many places you want to display these values.

 Introducing enum display names and translation keys!
 Using the `DisplayNameAttribute`, you can decorate your enum values with a direct display name and/or a translation key you can use to retrieve its proper translation from your localization system.